NEUROIMAGING / NEUROSONOLOGY

 - the internal thoracic (mammary) artery (ITA) supplies the anterior chest wall and the breasts

-- if ITA is used in coronary artery bypass graft (CABG) surgery, subclavian stenosis/occlusion may cause cardiac steal syndrome with angina symptoms
+- if ITA is used in coronary artery bypass graft (CABG) surgery, stenosis or occlusion in the subclavian artery may lead to cardiac steal syndrome with angina symptoms

 - during CABG, the distal end of the ITA is diverted to one of the coronary arteries

-- subclavian artery stenosis must be excluded before the CABG!
+- subclavian artery stenosis must be excluded before proceeding with CABG!

 Etiology